Randy Walker (American football coach): Personal life

 Born to Jim Walker, an accountant with Hobart Corporation, and Ruth Ann Walker, he grew up in Troy, Ohio and graduated from Troy High School, where he played fullback and defensive back on the 1971 team that was picked by the Dayton Daily News as the area's best team over the past 50 years.
 As a student, he sang the lead in school musicals (including Tevye in Fiddler on the Roof), played the violin, and was active in student government.
 He graduated from Miami University in 1976 with a B.A. in social studies education and, in 1981, earned his master's degree in education administration.

 He is survived by his wife and high-school sweetheart, Tammy (aka "Tamara"; née Weikert), and two children, daughter Abbey and son Jamie.

 He met Tammy when he was on student council his junior year in high school.
 They were both put on a committee to plan a Thanksgiving dance in 1970.
-She was a senior and after she choose to attend Miami University he followed her there.
+She was a senior and after she chose to attend Miami University he followed her there.
 They were married in 1975.

 In an interview in 2000, Walker told Skip Myslenski of the Chicago Tribune that the defining moment in his life came in 1969.
 On a high school team that was rebuilding and led by undersized sophomores like himself, they were having a terrible season (they went 2–7–1).
 On the last play of the last game of the season, with the game tied 22–22 against powerful rival Dayton Wayne, the pass went to the 165-pound Walker.
 He was tackled 18 inches from the end zone.
 After the game his coach, James "Jim" Conard, made the entire team walk around with a piece of cloth that was 18 inches long, until the start of the 1970 season.

 Walker gave up his first love, baseball, joined the track team for speed and stamina, and started lifting weights, gaining 30 pounds.
 Reporting to fall practice at 195 pounds, Walker's teams would not lose another game the remaining two seasons, going 20–0.